Ash515/DynamicHealthcareConsultingSystem/Readme.md

 ## Introduction
 1. Taking care of our health is very important in now a day.
-We cannot able to concentrate on our health due to some important works especially employees and another side senior citizens were not able to go to hospital for small reasons because of their health issues or uncomfortableness.
+We cannot able to concentrate on our health due to some important work, especially employees and the side senior citizens were not able to go to the hospital for small reasons because of their health issues or uncomfortableness.
-2. To avoid these types of glitches we brought a solution through software system along with cloud computing technology.
-This software contains four modules which will make an impact for every one life.
-This application will help the people to live a healthy life in many ways as well as brings comfortable hospitability at their home itself.
+2. To avoid these types of glitches we brought a solution through a software system along with cloud computing technology.
+This software contains four modules that will make an impact on everyone's life.
+This application will help people to live a healthy life in many ways as well as bring comfortable hospitability to their homes.
-3. The first module is online counseling module, which will going to brings interaction between both users (patients) and the doctors through one single platform.
-The authenticated user will enter their health issue then based upon his/her location the application will collects the doctor’s information and listed in front from users’ interface along with their contact details, fees, availability and status.
-Then user can select any specialized doctor and counselled by them.
-After the payment only the prescription will get download in the users portal.
+3. The first module is an online counseling module, which will be going to bring interaction between users (patients) and doctors through one single platform.
+The authenticated user will enter their health issue then based upon his/her location the application will collect the doctor’s information and listed in front of the user’s interface along with their contact details, fees, availability, and status.
+Then users can select any specialized doctor and counsel them.
+After the payment, only the prescription will get downloaded to the user portal.
-4.In second module we embedded the online pharmacy system to buy the medical products by entering the key available in the prescription.
-The third module is that posting system, here the healthcare related suggestions, tips and guidance were get posted users can get benefit by that and they can write the commands for the respective posts.
+4. In the second module we embedded the online pharmacy system to buy the medical products by entering the key available in the prescription.
+The third module is the posting system, here healthcare-related suggestions, tips, and guidance are posted users can benefit by that and they can write the commands for the respective posts.
 The last module is search engine-based result getting for our health-related problems.

 ## Features
-- Opensource doctor patient connectivity.
+- Opensource doctor-patient connectivity.
-- Verified doctors can list out in the list for patients.
+- Verified doctors can be listed in the list for patients.
-- Patients can get the proper suggestion and treament plan by the doctors.
+- Patients can get the proper suggestions and treatment plans from the doctors.
-- communication performs through **Email** and **Mobile Number**.
+- communication is performed through verified Email and Mobile Numbers.

-## Benifits
+## Benefits
 - Can get treatment immediately.
 - Helpful for needy people.